-Parameter Use to Maximum Packet Receive Buffers = number Specify the maximum number of packet receive buffers the operating system can allocate.
-Supported values: 50 to 25000 Default: 5000 Before increasing this parameter, use MONITOR to view the server's use of packet receive buffers and service processes.
+Parameter Use to Console Display Watchdog Logouts value Specify whether a console message is displayed when a connection is cleared.
+Supported values: On, OffDefault: Off If your network is running smoothly, you don't need to display watchdog logouts.
+If your workstations are having connection problems, the watchdog logout messages can help you isolate which stations aren't receiving or sending watchdog packets.
+Owning NLM: connmgr.nlm Maximum Packet Receive Buffers number Specify the maximum number of packet receive buffers the operating system can allocate.
+Supported values: 50 to 3303820Default: 10000 Before increasing this parameter, use MONITOR to view the server's use of packet receive buffers and service processes.
 If the number of packet receive buffers is at maximum, increase this parameter in increments of 10 until you have one packet receive buffer per workstation.
-If you have EISA or microchannel bus master boards in your server, increase this parameter to provide at least five buffers pe board.
+If you have EISA or microchannel bus master boards in your server, increase this parameter to provide at least five buffers per board.
 If the board is producing No ECB available count errors, provide 10 buffers per board.
-Use MONITOR (LAN/WAN Drivers) to determine if the board is producing errors.
+Use MONITOR (LAN/WAN Drivers) to determine whether the board is producing errors.
 If the number of allocated service processes is at maximum, you can increase the Maximum Service Processes parameter to decrease the need for more packet receive buffers.
 The value of this parameter should be greater than the value of the Minimum Packet Receive Buffers parameter.
-If it is less, the system increases the value to match that of the Minimum Packe Receive Buffers parameter.
+If it is less, the system increases the value to match that of the Minimum Packet Receive Buffers parameter.
 This parameter can be set in the appropriate startup file.
+Owning NLM: lsl.nlm